shadeform/terraform-provider-shadeform/docs/resources/volume.md

 # shadeform_volume (Resource)

 Manages a Shadeform storage volume.
+Volumes provide persistent block storage that can be attached to instances for storing data independently of the instance lifecycle.
+For more information, see our [public docs](https://docs.shadeform.ai/guides/attachvolume).

 ## Example Usage